top of page

 At Twenty Two Farm, we addressed two significant challenges impacting tomato cultivation.
 First, we developed an automatic timer system that pumps water at set intervals to help dilute acidic fertilizer mixtures and reduce manual labor.
 Second, we created a pH sensor to monitor fertilizer acidity, allowing farmers to better manage soil conditions and support healthier tomato growth.

-INSUWAN RICE FARM
+INSUWAN RICE

 At Insuwan Rice Farm, our team developed a WiFi-connected irrigation management system deployed across three rice farms to promote sustainable water use.
 The system continuously measures field water levels using ultrasonic sensors, transmitting real-time data to a cloud dashboard accessible via smartphone.
 When the water level becomes too high or too low, farmers receive instant notifications, allowing them to irrigate precisely when needed.
 This reduces unnecessary water consumption by up to 30% while maintaining optimal soil moisture for healthy crop growth.
 The project not only conserves water but also supports Thailand’s nationwide effort to implement climate-smart rice cultivation.